-As the structure focuses on the more common areas of dispute within trade practices law likely to be encountered within Competition and Consumer law like to be encountered within legal practice, students will be introduced to the economic concepts upon which the regulatory regime is founded before particular emphasis is placed on the consumer protection provisions and the substantive prohibitions and restrictions of the CCA which impact on various business activities.
+As the structure focuses on the more common areas of dispute within trade practices law, likely to be encountered within Competition and Consumer law and likely to be encountered within legal practice, students will be introduced to the economic concepts upon which the regulatory regime is founded before particular emphasis is placed on the consumer protection provisions and the substantive prohibitions and restrictions of the CCA which impact on various business activities.

 1. Critically analyse the relevant economic and political theories that govern competition law in Australia in regard to assessment of market structure and business behaviour.

 2. Interpret, explain and apply competition legislation in Australia and leading decisions on competition law.

 3. Critically evaluate the way in which the competition and consumer legislation operates and is applied.

 4. Display clear and effective communication skills in the oral and written presentation of assessment tasks based on the course materials.

 5. Demonstrate a developing ability to use legal analysis effectively in the application of the relevant competition law principles and laws to a range of factual problems.

 The course contains, but is not limited to, the following topics:

 - The history, philosophy and economic rationale underlying competition law and consumer protection.

 - Consumer protection under the Competition and Consumer Act (Cth) including misleading or deceptive conduct, unconscionable conduct, product liability, remedies, sanctions and policy measures designed to protect consumers.